crystalsand10/MGT_docs/source/website.rst

   :width: 800
   :alt: in this fig.

 These isolates can also be downloaded via the button shown at the bottom of the table.
-Currently, there is a maximum limit of 10,000 for the download.

 On selecting an isolate, its details, can be displayed, as shown below.